 “Roberto?”
 Gabrielle arched a brow.

-Roberto led them inside the room he was guarding without a beat of hesitation.
+Roberto led them inside the room he was guarding.
 The room itself was lavishly furnished, hosting open windows, silk curtains, and several ornate armaments.
 There were two rows of three beds put off to the side of the wall.
 Three of them were already occupied.

 A young girl with cropped black hair dressed in silk garments was draped over the closest white bed.
 Yuseong Eunji, princess of the Seong Clan, most likely.
 Behind her stood a woman donning a white porcelain mask.
 Soha.
 They both moved to the side at Gabrielle’s approach.